The Fresh Egg blog

 Interestingly enough, the Queen has chosen not to open a Facebook account.
 Perhaps the issues surrounding data privacy scared her off, or maybe she just feels it's a little below her.
 Can you imagine poking the Queen?
 Exactly my point.

 It's just another sign of the value placed on social media by those looking to engage with the public on a mass scale.
-If you can get your social media campaign right, it can have a hugely beneficial impact (see the Old Spice post).
+If you can get your social media campaign right, it can have a hugely beneficial impact.
 As you'd expect then, getting it wrong can be hugely detrimental, as Coca Cola found out with their Dr Pepper campaign on Facebook.
 Dr Pepper ran a competition where users gave over control of their Facebook status update, where lightly embarrassing messages would be posted.
 The publicity stunt backfired however when a 14 year old girl had a message related to a famous pornographic film posted on her profile.
 The message, reading 'Just watched two girls and one cup, made me feel hungry!' prompted the young girl to search for the film, as she didn't understand the reference.
 With a huge amount of bad publicity and one extremely upset parent, Coca Cola have pulled the campaign and are said to be considering dropping the ad firm responsible.